 “Gharapuri village is a historic location and an island having Heritage listed Elephanta Caves Island, a famous and one of the oldest tourist attractions of Mumbai.
-Total of 5 to 7 capacious caves to be seen focusing on worship of Hindu god lord shiva and 2 on Buddhists, all being beautiful rocky stone carving on huge pillars, Huge idiols and sculptures of Shiva, Trimurti and various female forms inside (See Video) done by some unknown visionary artists are the main attractions inside.
+Total of 5 to 7 capacious caves to be seen focusing on worship of Hindu god lord Shiva and 2 on Buddhists, all being beautiful rocky stone carving on huge pillars, Huge idols and sculptures of Shiva, Trimurti and various female forms inside (See Video) done by some unknown visionary artists are the main attractions inside.
 Well maintained by heritage committee, touring elephanta is an amazing experience major liked by historians.
 It takes about 4 to 6 hours in total including 2 hours to and from ferry ride journey starting at ‘Gateway Of India’, an another yet another famous historic attraction of Mumbai.
 On the way to island, Experiencing seagulls, serenity and the fun of riding mini toy train once you are at island jetty at Gharapuri.
 Below is complete information about Elephanta caves, ferry timings and charges, entry fees, facilities, accommodation, safety, speciality factors and other details like how to reach, Do’s and Don’t, perfect season to tour around and more..”

 Touring Information Guide